svroonland/zio-kinesis/README.md

 ## DynamicConsumer
 `DynamicConsumer` offers a `ZStream`-based interface to the Kinesis Client Library (KCL).
 KCL supports shard offset checkpoint storage in DynamoDB and automatic rebalancing of shard consumers between multiple workers within an application group.

 This is modeled as a stream of streams, where the inner streams represent the individual shards.
-They can complete when the shard is assigned to another worker.
+The inner streams can complete when the shard is assigned to another worker.
 The outer stream can emit new elements as shards are assigned to this worker.
 The inner streams can be processed in parallel as you desire.

 `DynamicConsumer` will handle deserialization of the data bytes as part of the stream via the `Deserializer` (or `Serde`) you pass it.
 In the example below a deserializer for ASCII strings is used.
 It's easy to define custom (de)serializers for, for example, JSON data using a JSON library of your choice.